scikit-multiflow/scikit-multiflow.github.io/index.md

 Welcome to `scikit-multiflow`'s website.

-`scikit-multiflow` is inspired by [MOA](https://moa.cms.waikato.ac.nz/), the most popular open source framework for data stream mining, and [MEKA](http://meka.sourceforge.net/), an open source implementation of methods for multi-label learning. `scikit-multiflow` is also inspired on [scikit-learn](http://scikit-learn.org/stable/), the most popular framework for Machine Learning.
-Following the [SciKits](https://www.scipy.org/scikits.html) philosophy, `scikit-multiflow` is an open source framework for multi-output/multi-label and stream data mining.
+`scikit-multiflow` is inspired by [MOA](https://moa.cms.waikato.ac.nz/), the most popular open source framework for machine learning for data streams, and [MEKA](http://meka.sourceforge.net/), an open source implementation of methods for multi-label learning. `scikit-multiflow` is also inspired on [scikit-learn](http://scikit-learn.org/stable/), the most popular framework for machine learning in Python.
+Following the [SciKits](https://www.scipy.org/scikits.html) philosophy, `scikit-multiflow` is an open source machine learning framework for multi-output/multi-label and stream data.

 <p align="center">
   <img src="../assets/images/example_classifier_plot.gif" alt="skmultiflow_plot" style="width:850px;">